 The Race to Robie Creek is a Rite of Spring for runners in Boise, Idaho.
 The route climbs about 2000 feet in 8.5 miles and drops 1700 feet in 5 miles prompting the nickname, “the Northwest’s toughest half marathon.”
-The last time I ran it, about 24 hours after crossing the finish line, my quadriceps muscles cry out their agreement with this half marathon’s moniker as I descend the stairs in my house.
-The limping soreness increases for the next two days and then as quickly as the pain came on, it slowly improves and I am back to running normally (and surprisingly stronger) within two weeks.
+The last time I ran it, about 24 hours after crossing the finish line, my quadriceps muscles cried out their agreement with this half marathon’s moniker as I descended the stairs in my house.
+The limping soreness increased for the next two days and then as quickly as the pain came on, it slowly improved and I was back to running normally (and surprisingly stronger) within two weeks.

 While the research has not been conclusive on the causes of DOMS, there are two common theories.
-The first is based on an understanding of what delayed onset muscle soreness is — an accumulation of the lactic acid produced during exercise causes muscle pain.
+The first is based on an understanding of what delayed onset muscle soreness is — an accumulation of the lactic acid produced during exercise, which causes muscle pain.
 Lactic acid is a by-product of our cells that can exceed normal levels with strenuous exercise and create a painful acidic environment.

 Most physiological studies do not support the lactic acid theory, however.
 This is because, after exercise, most of the excess lactic acid is flushed from your system within 30 minutes.
-Hence discomfort from lactic acid should not be felt one to two days after exercise.
+Hence lactic acid should not cause muscle soreness one to two days after exercise.
 Additionally, similar blood levels of lactic acid in cyclists and swimmers do not produce the same symptoms that runners experience, further debunking the theory that lactic acid causes DOMS.

 The more widely accepted cause for the symptoms of DOMS is that the muscle pain is due to extreme trauma to our muscle tissues.
 Running, at its essence, is controlled falling.
 We use our muscles to decelerate our joints as they absorb impact.